paulbradshaw/genai_data/README.md

 You will need to ask the AI tool to make sure that its code can be used in Colab, rather than the code that it's running in the AI's built-in sandbox or that might be run on your own computer.

+## Prompt templates

+You can find a [list of prompt templates with links here](https://github.com/paulbradshaw/genai_data/tree/main/prompts)

 ## Useful links